What is a Whole Grain?

 Whole grains contain all three parts of the kernel.
 Refining normally removes the bran and the germ, leaving only the endosperm.
 Without the bran and germ, about 25% of a grain’s protein is lost, along with at least seventeen key nutrients.
 Processors add back some vitamins and minerals to enrich refined grains, so refined products still contribute valuable nutrients.
 But whole grains are healthier, providing more protein, more fiber and many important vitamins and minerals.

 Click here to see a graphic that shows what's lost when wheat is refined, and the little bits that are added back -- only a few components, and not in their original proportions -- when grains are enriched.
+Here's another graphic for rice, that shows similar differences between whole grain (brown) rice and white (refined) rice.

 Whole grains may be eaten whole, cracked, split or ground.
 They can be milled into flour or used to make breads, cereals and other processed foods.
 If a food label states that the package contains whole grain, the "whole grain" part of the food inside the package is required to have the same proportions of bran, germ, and endosperm as the harvested kernel does before it is processed.